Zioxz/SkyChat/README.md

-## Base template for new microservices
+## Chat template for new microservices

 ## Deploying
 This project should be deployed within a container.